 Completed scholarship packets submitted to the national scholarship program will also be accepted by the state scholarship program.

-Completed National Federation of the Blind of Arizona Scholarship: Apply Now!
+Completed National Federation of the Blind of Arizona Scholarship Application Form: Apply Here

 Personal essay of about 800 words, describing your professional goals.

 Be sure to include how your education will assist you in reaching these goals.
 Share how you are involved in your community, if you are involved with the NFB, and your leadership experiences.
 NFB of Arizona scholarships are awarded on the basis of leadership, scholastic excellence, and service to the community.

 You are required to provide a letter of recommendation from an individual that can describe your academic ability, leadership skills, and/or community involvement.

 You are required to provide us with transcript from the institution you are currently attending and transcripts from all other post-secondary institutions you’ve attended.

 If you have attended less than one year of higher education, provide your high school transcript.
 Note: Some schools prefer to send transcripts directly to scholarship programs.
 We accept transcripts in print or via e-mail from institutions.